 Hazardous Material Purpose or Use Bleach, sodium hypochlorite 10% Used for disinfecting bench tops and surfaces.
-Used in excess to disinfect liquicularities.
-Are all individuals in the laboratory trained to work with the above materials?
-Are all illulviduals ill the laboratory trained to work with the above materials: □Yes □No Are the Safety Data laboratory?
-Sheets(SDS) available to all individuals working in the □Yes □No Are there laboratory specific standard operating procedures (SOPs) in place for working with the above materials? □Yes □No By signing and sub mitting this form you agree to the best of your knowledge that the correct and is not misrepresented in any way. e provided information is Name: Phone: En nail: Signatu re: Date:/ /
+Used in exc cultures. ess to disinfect liquid 7,000 Ave all individuals in Are all individuals in the laboratory trained to work with the above materials? □Yes □No Are the Safety Data laboratory?
+Sheets(SDS) available to all individuals working in the □Yes □No Ave the real shearston. consideration and an authorized transfer (CODs) in place for nere laboratory specific standard operating procedures (SOPs) in place for mg with the above materials?
+By signing and sub mitting this form you agree to the best of your knowledge that the correct and is not misrepresented in any way. e provided information is Name: Phone: Er nail: Signatuı re: Date:/